cdmandrews/cdmandrews.github.io/3301/project-1.md

 </figure>
 <p></p>

-Your fact sheet must be the result of **research** , not generalizations you can come up with off the top of your head.
+Your fact sheet should be the result of **research** , not generalizations you can come up with off the top of your head.
 You can locate information about writing and communication through a variety of activities:

 - interview working professionals
 - reviewing your textbooks for examples and information